wetzelcoatl/git-practice/README.md

 A fast-forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.

 An automatic merge happens when the two histories have diverged, but git is able ot reconcile them into one set of changes.
 This creates a new commit on the current branch

+##What's a remote?

+A remote repo is one hosted somewhere other than our local machine.
+We can addremotes with 'git remote add', and set up *tracking branches* to track differences between our local and remote repos.

+we can push to remotes with 'git push' and fetch from the with 'git fetch'.
+We can also fetch and merge in one command with git pull.